- JWST Cycle 1 Proposal Opportunities

 Main article: NIRSpec MOS Dither and Nod Patterns

 Dithering and nodding along with the long (cross-dispersion) axis of the slit during an observation are useful in MOS spectroscopy to place the spectrum of each source onto different areas of the detector for better estimation of source and background signal and removal of detector artifacts.
 This strategy is particularly useful in ground-based infrared MOS observing, where it helps to obtain accurate source fluxes in the presence of high background.
-In instruments that have a marginal sampling, this strategy can improve the spatial sampling and can lead to more reliable estimates of the source flux.
+In instruments that have a marginal sampling, this strategy can improve the spatial sampling and can lead to more reliable estimates of the spectral line profile and spatial distribution of the emission.
 The terminology of dithers and nods for JWST observations departs a little from the meaning of those terms in ground-based observing, where they can mean the same thing.
 For JWST, 'dithering' means the telescope is moved to place sources in a different location on the MSA, requiring a reconfiguration of the MSA to observe the same targets.
 'Nodding', or movement from one shutter to the next along the slilet in the MSA, does not require a new MSA configuration.